Abhoryo/APYJsFormValidationBundle/Resources/doc/configuration.md

 Set to `blur` enable a validation of a field of a form when the field lost the focus.
 Set to `both` enable both validations of a form.

+* `javascript_framework` is recommended (Default: `jquery`).
+Javascript framework used by the validation script.
+Choices: `jquery`, `mootools`, `prototype`, `yui`, `dojo` or `extjs`

-* `bundle` is optional (Default: `APYJsFormValidationBundle`).
+* `validation_bundle` is optional (Default: `APYJsFormValidationBundle`).
-You can override the default implementation of the validation script in your bundle.
+You can override the default implementation of the validation script and its framework variants in your bundle.

-Here is the default template of the script for validation.
+Here is the template of the common script for validation.
 `APYJsFormValidationBundle::JsFormValidation.js.twig`

+Here is a framework template of a the common script for validation.
+`APYJsFormValidationBundle:Frameworks:JsFormValidation.your_framework.js.twig`

 * `script_directory` is optional (Default: `bundles/jsformvalidation/js/`).
 Define where scripts will be generated.